 Wish I'd found Mission Control earlier.

-Specific Mission Control Strengths
+Five Specific Mission Control Strengths

-What sets it apart.
+What sets it apart from the alternatives.

 1 — Install simplicity

+Other tools require manual setup steps.
 Mission Control is one paste in OpenClaw chat.

 2 — Feature completeness